7 Considerations for Data Security in the Cloud

-7. Check for Compliance Certifications
+7. Compliance Certifications

 When choosing a cloud service provider or evaluating your current one, check to see if they abide by data compliance certifications, such as SOC2 level certification.
 Being SOC2 certified ensures the cloud service provider enforces strict standards that have been evaluated and approved through a rigorous audit process using an independent party.

 The Health Insurance Portability and Accountability Act (HIPAA) is another regulation to make sure your cloud service provider complies with.
 To ensure this, see if the provider will sign a business associate agreement (BAA) with you.
-A BAA insures that your health care data is in compliance with HIPAA guidelines.
+A BAA ensures that your health care data is in compliance with HIPAA guidelines.

 HIPAA compliance is also important when it comes to the location of the service provider’s data centers.
 If your data is housed in another country, it may not be protected by HIPAA, which means your health care data isn’t safe.
 Make sure your health care data stays in the country, so it’s enforceable within the law.